Near-Horizon Symmetries in Einstein-Maxwell theory: Conclusion

 \section{Conclusion}

 In this work, we have conducted the analysis of the near-horizon symmetries of a four-dimensional non-extremal black hole in the Einstein-Maxwell theory.
 The study of the corner symmetry algebra has been carried out by invoking the Noetherian split for charges and fluxes introduced in \cite{Freidel:2021cjp}.
 As emphasized in \cite{Freidel:2021cjp}, we also outlined the importance of the inclusion of the anomaly operator in the covariant phase space formalism, used in the computation of the local boost charge in the canonical formulation.
-Moreover, in the same spirit of \cite{Freidel:2021fxf}, we demonstrate that demanding that the generalized Barnich-Troassert bracket \eqref{ch_alg} gives a representation of the symmetry algebra, the null Raychaudhuri and Damour equations, and the $v$-component of the Maxwell equations emerge holographically on the corner.\\ Furthermore, by also providing a formulation of the problem in the tetrad formalism, we highlighted a connection between the Carrollian internal boost charge and the Lorentz boost charge, whose value is equal to the corner area element.
+Moreover, in the same spirit of \cite{Freidel:2021fxf}, we demonstrate that demanding that the generalized Barnich-Troassert bracket \eqref{ch_alg} gives a representation of the symmetry algebra, the null Raychaudhuri and Damour equations, and the $v$-component of the Maxwell equations emerge holographically on the corner.\\ In particular, our results suggest that the (electric) large gauge transformations act trivially on the horizon, since the electric charge is identically zero.
+This conclusion is reached due to the boundary conditions used in this work, which kill the leading and sub-leading $v$-component of the gauge field, as can be seen in radial Maxwell equation.\\ Additionally, by also providing a formulation of the problem in the tetrad formalism, we highlighted a connection between the Carrollian internal boost charge and the Lorentz boost charge, whose value is equal to the corner area element.
 In \cite{Ciambelli:2023mir, Shajiee:2025cxl}, it was shown that this charge provides a notion of gravitational entropy and could represent a good candidate to describe generalized entropy.
-We hope that the connection highlighted in this work could be helpful for future investigations.\\ However, our work currently lacks a derivation of the spacelike Einstein equations $\mathbb{E}_{\langle ab\rangle} =0$ through symmetry considerations.
+Furthermore, and perhaps more interestingly, we showed that the Weyl super-boosts encode the dynamical corrections to the Bekenstein–Hawking entropy formula.
+Indeed, the Weyl super-boosts and the local boosts must be grouped together, and their associated Noether charge is exactly the dynamical entropy discussed in \cite{Rignon-Bret:2023fjq, Hollands:2024vbe, Visser:2024pwz}.
+However, a detailed analysis of the dynamical entropy goes beyond the goal of this paper and we hope that the connection highlighted in this work could be helpful for future investigations.\\ To conclude, our work currently lacks a derivation of the spacelike Einstein equations $\mathbb{E}_{\langle ab\rangle} =0$ through symmetry considerations.
 Achieving such a derivation would suggest the existence of a spin-2 symmetry generator, thereby implying an enlargement of the gravitational symmetry group in the near-horizon region.